 List of Wastes (LOW): EWC: European Waste Catalogue, defining types of wastes from all forms of industry and households.
 Each type of waste is defined by a six digit number, broken down into 3 groups of 2.
 An asterisk to the right of the number defined the waste as being hazardous. e.g.: Computer Monitors= 16 02 14* .
 Note that the term Absolute Hazardous applies in that there is not a similar form of electronic waste that lacks the hazardous materials.

-The Duty of Care extends to the holder of wastes (the Transferor), prior to, during and after transfer to another party.
-In order to comply with the Duty of Care, the holder of the waste is required to discharge his/ her duty by carrying out due diligence in the selection of a suitably qualified person (Transferor) to remove the waste.
+The Duty of Care extends to the holder of waste (the Transferor), prior to and during the transfer to another party.
+In order to comply with the Duty of Care, the holder of the waste is required to discharge his/ her duty by ensuring the "person taking away the waste is authorised to do so".

 The legal framework, known as the Framework Directive provides a concise definition of waste as being: